• About

 Instructions

-• Heat half the oil and half the butter in a shallow flameproof casserole dish and fry the shallots, garlic, and bacon lardons until the shallots have started to colour.
-Add the mushrooms and fry for a couple more minutes.
+• Heat half the oil and half the butter over a medium high heat, in a shallow flameproof casserole dish, and fry the shallots, garlic and bacon lardons for 5 minutes, until the shallots have started to colour.
+Add the mushrooms and fry for 2 minutes.
 Transfer everything to a bowl with a slotted spoon.

 • Add the remaining oil and butter to the casserole dish.
-Dust the chicken joints with flour and brown them in a couple of batches.
+Dust the chicken joints with flour and brown them in 2 batches for 1.5 minutes on each side.

-• Put all of the chicken back in the pan and add the wine, stock, herbs, and the cooked shallots, lardons, and mushrooms.
-Season with a teaspoon of salt and plenty of black pepper.
-Bring to a simmer and cook for about 20 minutes, uncovered.
-Pass everything through a colander set over a bowl and keep the chicken, lardons, and vegetables warm.
+• Put all of the chicken back in the pan and add the wine, stock, herbs and the cooked shallots, garlic, lardons and mushrooms.
+Season with the tsp of salt and plenty of black pepper.
+Bring to a fast simmer and cook for 20 minutes, uncovered.
+Pass everything through a colander set over a bowl and keep the chicken, lardons and vegetables warm.
+Discard the bay leaf and thyme sprigs.

-• Return the strained liquid and juices to the pan and reduce a little.
+• Return the strained liquid and juices to the pan and reduce for 5 minutes on a high heat.
 Take the pan off the heat.
 Whisk the cream with the egg yolk and a ladleful of the reduced cooking liquid, then pour this into the pan with the stock.
-Place over a medium heat until the sauce has thickened, but don’t let it boil.
+Place over a medium heat for 3 to 5 minutes, until the sauce has thickened, but don’t let it boil.

 • Put everything back into the pan and let it warm through.
-Check the seasoning and garnish with chopped parsley.
+Check the seasoning and garnish with the chopped parsley.
+Enjoy with your choice of side dishes.

 Notes